mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

   - Use the following command:`ssh your-username@your-vm-ipaddress`.Example: ssh example@0.0.0.0.

 ### 3. Set up PostgreSQL Database
 If you want to set up a PostgreSQL Database on Azure VM, follow the step `a`.
-If you prefer using an Azure PostgreSQL, follow the step `b`.
+If you prefer using an Azure managed PostgreSQL, follow the step `b`.

 **a.
 Setting Up a Local machine for PostgreSQL**